Vyasatirtha: At Chandragiri

 Vyasatirtha was received by Saluva Narasimha at Chandragiri.
-Somanatha speaks of several debates and discussions in which Vyasatirtha emerged triumphant over the leading scholars of the day.
+Somanatha speaks of several debates and discussions in which Vyasatirtha was triumphant over the leading scholars of the day.
 He also talks about Vyasatirtha giving spiritual guidance to the king.
-Around the same time, Vyasatirtha was entrusted with the worship of the Venkateshwara idol at Tirupati and undertook his first South Indian tour (a tour entailing travelling to different regions in order to spread the doctrines of Dvaita).
+Around the same time, Vyasatirtha was entrusted with the worship of the Venkateshwara deity at Tirupati and undertook his first South Indian tour (a tour entailing travelling to different regions in order to spread the doctrines of Dvaita).
 After the death of Saluva Narasimha, Vyasatirtha remained at Chandragiri in the court of Narasimha Raya II until Tuluva Narasa Nayaka declared himself to be the de facto ruler of Vijayanagara.
 At the behest of Narasa, Vyasatirtha moved to Hampi and would remain there for the rest of his life.
 After the death of Narasa, his son Viranarasimha Raya was subsequently crowned.
 Some scholars argue against the claim that Vyasatirtha acted as a spiritual adviser to Saluva Narasimha, Narasimha II and Vira Narasimha due to the lack of inscriptional evidence.